ericyoc/post_quantum_falcon_crypto_sig_poc/README.md

 - Post-Quantum Cryptography (https://csrc.nist.gov/projects/post-quantum-cryptography)

 Feel free to contribute to this repository, provide feedback, and join the discussion on post-quantum cryptography and the FALCON algorithm.

+## Disclaimer
+The Python code is for academic and research purposes only.